 Public Space CCTV Scheme

-The Council has joined forces with the Richmond Borough Police and the Richmond Chamber of Commerce to provide a number of CCTV cameras in the Borough, which are used to view and monitor activity in public spaces.
+The Council has joined forces with the Richmond Borough Police to provide a number of CCTV cameras in the Borough, which are used to view and monitor activity in public spaces.

 Purpose of the scheme